-- Embalmed remains must be transported as cargo, and require processing by the airline.
+- Preserved remains must be transported as cargo, and require processing by the airline.
 The arrangements for shipping may take as long as three days.

-- Embalmed remains must be turned over to a licensed mortician at the airport in the U.S.
+- Preserved remains must be turned over to a licensed mortician at the airport in the U.S.

-- In some cases, there may be a wait for space for embalmed remains on an outgoing flight.
+- In some cases, there may be a wait for space for preserved remains on an outgoing flight.

 - The paperwork necessary from the Embassy can typically be issued within one business day once we have the proper documentation from the Chilean authorities.

 The Embassy cannot authorize any preparation of remains until the proper funds are on deposit.
 Therefore, it is imperative that the necessary funds and instructions be provided as soon as possible after a death occurs.